Reducing patients’ anxiety while waiting in the ER

-Problem
+The Problem

-Across the US, ER wait times have been trending upward for decades.
-During the COVID-19 pandemic, they reached an all-time high.
-Long ER wait times correlate with decreased patient satisfaction, which makes patients more likely to leave without being seen or to avoid returning even when they need to.
+Long ER wait times aren’t just a small frustration for patients.
+They correlate with significantly decreased satisfaction, which makes patients more likely to leave the ER without being seen or to avoid returning even when they need to.
 This puts their health at risk.

-Solution
+The Solution

 assistER is a mobile app that minimizes frustration and anxiety among noncritical patients, as well as the people accompanying them, during long waits in the ER by keeping them well informed through real-time updates, alongside features meant to help them be more proactive.

-Process
+My Process

-I certainly had feelings about my own ER experience, but I needed to understand ER wait times in a broad context.
+I had strong feelings about my own ER experience, but I needed to understand ER wait times in a broad context.
 I sought out existing data related to ERs from the past 10 years, consulting medical journals, news stories, and health care websites.

 Key findings:

-• ER wait times in the US are longer than ever and increasing
+• ER wait times in the US are longer than ever and increasing.

-• Long wait times increase patients’ stress and decrease satisfaction
+• Long wait times increase patients’ stress and decrease satisfaction.

-• Dissatisfied patients are less likely to follow through with medical care
+• Dissatisfied patients are less likely to follow through with medical care.

-• Patients’ stress might be mitigated by keeping them better informed
+• Patients’ stress might be mitigated by keeping them better informed.

-Among the most stressful situations you may ever experience is sitting in the waiting area of a hospital emergency room while you or a loved one is in pain and discomfort from a sudden injury or illness.
+“Among the most stressful situations you may ever experience is sitting in the waiting area of a hospital emergency room while you or a loved one is in pain and discomfort from a sudden injury or illness.
 By its very nature, you may think, an emergency room is a place where waiting for care should never be necessary.”

 — The Health Nexus, “In Case of an Emergency: ER Wait Times Explained and More”